SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 For meaningful testing and evaluation, your SLASCONE environment should have at least one active license.

 > ⚠️ **Security Warning**: Keep provisioning keys and other secrets secure, and do not embed production secrets in publicly accessible repositories.

-## Typical Licensing Flow

-A typical integration follows this sequence:

-1. Identify the current client or device.
-2. Activate the license for that client, either online or offline depending on the scenario.
-3. Send regular heartbeats to retrieve the latest license state.
-4. Store the last valid license information locally.
-5. Fall back to the cached license state during temporary connectivity issues.
-6. Open and close sessions when using floating licenses.
-7. Send analytics or usage heartbeats as required by your product.
-8. Unassign the license when needed.

-This sample demonstrates each of these steps in a WPF application so you can adapt the relevant parts to your own product.

 ## Offline Licensing and Freeride Period